herougo/CodeBank/README.md

 - collect as much ML code as possible
 - standardizing the interfaces of data loaders, environments, trainers, loss functions, metrics, models, etc
+- including more people with the interfacing goal
 - collect state-of-the-art implementations of popular ML problems

 ### How to contribute: